You are here:Home1/Webinar2/[Webinar] Top 10 Most Effective Power BI Dashboard Tips & Tricks In...

 Then you can allow users to go back to the landing page, which can be done by the arrow on the top.

-In this case, we have actually placed this “home” button on top of the logotype (that is also a button).
+In this case, we have actually placed this “home” button on top of the logotype (which is also a button).
 You can override the logotype button by adding another button on top of it.
 This is all a part of the page header, which you can further manipulate on the right.
 As you see, the logotype is below the home button, which has the action.
 We have used fixed page navigation and then the destination is back to the landing page, so you can go back.

 You can use the same method to create a “Drill through” button and the tabs for Trends, all KPIs, etc.